Speak to an expert today 01270 440 341 020 3633 2107

 • The building itself – the age and condition of the building can determine how quickly a fire can spread.
 Escape routes may need extra protection

-• Availability of fire exits – as a general rule, there should be a minimum of two fire exits.
-This may be more if there are large numbers using the building.
+• Availability of fire exits – as a general rule, there should be a minimum of two fire exits, but more may be needed if there are large numbers of people using the building.
+An office block with over 600 occupants, for example, would need at least three fire exits.
 A fire escape plan can lay out which parts of the building use which fire exit and detail the best fire escape route to get to each

 What Should Be Included With A Fire Safety Policy?